jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 ***

 * scan\_folder

-This sets the folder to sort, all child folders within this folder will be sorted.
+Sets the starting point for the file scan

-This is done recursively for all files within the child folders
+Each direct child of the scan_folder is recursively scanned ,and files are moved to sort_dir based on your settings

-If this value is not set, then the download folder will be sorted
+If not set then the downloads_dir is used instead
 ***

 * sort\_downloads